frconor-ebook/meditations/_posts/2025-06-13-the-grass-of-the-field.md

 He says, "How long, Lord, am I to cry for help while you will not listen? ...
 Why do you set injustice before me?
 Why do you look on where there is tyranny?
 Outrage and violence, this is all I see, all is contention, and discord flourishes" (Hab.
 1:2-3).

 Our Lord answers the Prophet with a call to patience and hope.
 The day will come when the evil ones will be punished.
-Our Lord says, "He whose soul is not at rights, but the upright man will live by faithfulness" whereas he whose soul is not at rights, Our Lord flags that soul (cf. Hab.
+Our Lord says, "He whose soul is not at rights, but the upright man will live by faithfulness" whereas he whose soul is not at rights, Our Lord flags that soul (*cf*.
+Hab.
 2:4).

 Even when it seems that evil has triumphed, as if God did not exist, we need to remember that God and His followers will triumph in the end.